morgendagen/riden-dongle/README.md

 - connect your serial link to GND, RX, TX (on the existing header)
 - pull EN to 3V3 all the time via a resistor (10k).
 Take the 3V3 from the module, do not use the header, as some dongles do not have the 3V3 pin on the header connected.
 - during boot, connect GPIO0 (aka PGM) to GND for a short period, and after that, pull it to 3V3 via a resistor (10k).
 A push button may be helpful here.
-- not strictly needed, but helpful: a reset button to RST/RESET.
+- not strictly needed, but helpful: a reset button connected to RST/RESET.
 If used, programming will be easier, as there is no need for power cycling to do programming.
 Push both RESET and PGM, let go of RESET, and then let go of PGM.

 _Dongle with ESP-12F:_